 6.29.1 Applicability to language

+The vulnerability as documented in TR 24772-1 clause 6.28 exists in Python.
+In some cases the vulnerability is mitigated by the Python for construct.

 Python provides two loop control statements: while and for.
 They each support very flexible control constructs beyond a simple loop control variable.
 Assignments in the loop control statement (that is, while or for) which can be a frequent source of problems, are not allowed in Python – Python’s loop control statements use expressions which cannot contain assignment statements.

 The while statement leaves the loop control entirely up to the programmer as in the example below: